sidgairo18/Retrieval-Using-LSH-and-KD-Tree-Plus-Feature-Visualization/README.md

 The extracted features are stored at the locations mentioned in `features.txt`

+The extracted neighbours are stored at the locations mentioned in `neighbours.txt`

 Neighbour Extraction requires 1 GPU and ~30 CPUs to run optimally